-- The trust funds are managed for the medium term with the intention that all funds will be exhausted by around 2023. - This intention may change over time and the investment principles will be adjusted to match any changed timeframes. - The Trust aims to achieve capital injection through partnerships with other organisations, i.e. for every \$1 the Trust invests in projects that further its objectives, it seeks \$4 from partners or other sources.
+- The trust funds are managed for the medium term with the intention that all funds will be exhausted by around 2023. - This intention may change over time and the investment principles will be adjusted to match any changed timeframes. - The Trust has generally aimed to achieve capital injection through partnerships with other organisations, i.e. for every \$1 the Trust invests in projects that further its objectives, it seeks \$4 from partners or other sources.
+However, where assets are key to the Trust goals it will proceed without partners and may need to do so for the conservation park if grant funding is not obtainable in the post Covid-19 period.